meganenav/react-modal/README.md

 ## Version

-This package is in version 0.0.0 (beta).
+This package is in version 1.0.0.

 ## Technologies
 - **JavaScript**